-The K-9 unit patrols the entire Park District and specializes in locating missing people, apprehending fleeing suspects and detecting illegal drugs.
-In 2016 Ranger Poole and K-9 Tyson became the department’s first ever explosive detection team for the K-9 Unit.
+Cleveland Metroparks Police Department founded its K-9 unit in 2002.
+The K-9 unit patrols the entire Park District and specializes in locating missing people, apprehending flee suspects and odor detection.
 Members of the unit continuously update their skills through weekly training exercises, statewide instruction and national training conferences.
-The award-winning unit has an outstanding reputation and neighboring police departments regularly request their assistance, including the U.S. Border Patrol and Drug Enforcement Administration.
-The K-9 unit also draws upon its unique public appeal to promote safety and crime prevention at Cleveland Metroparks events and community outreach opportunities.
+The award-winning unit has an outstanding reputation and neighboring police departments regularly request their assistance.
+The K-9 unit also draws upon its unique public appeal to promote safety and crime prevention and Cleveland Metroparks events and community outreach opportunities.

 Meet the K-9 Unit